Understanding Internal Representations of Recommendation Models with Sparse Autoencoders: RecSAE

 \subsubsection{\textbf{Probing Site}}

-In recommendation models, user representations are typically formed at the final layer before similarity computation with candidate items.
-This layer captures the user modeling information encoded by the model.
-Therefore, as shown in Figure~\ref{fig:framework}, we probe at the last layer prior to prediction in this paper.
-As discussed in Section~\ref{sec:discussion}, future work could explore probing at different sites to gain deeper insights.
-RecSAE is trained to reconstruct the activations at the probing site.
+User‐interest representations encode the personalized information learned by recommendation models~\cite{ko2022survey}.
+These representations are typically formed before the prediction layer for similarity computations with candidate items.
+Accordingly, as illustrated in Figure~\ref{fig:framework}, we probe at the user representations prior to the prediction layer.
+Future work could investigate additional probing sites to gain deeper insights.
+RecSAE is trained to reconstruct the representations extracted at the probing site.
+Formally,

+where $M_{rec}$ represents the interpreted recommendation model, $u$ denotes the user identifier or interaction history, $i_{pred}$ represents the model's predicted item, $S_{Internal}$ is the user‐interest representation at the probing site, $M_{recP1}$ and $M_{recP2}$ denotes the two sub‐networks before and after the probing site.